ancwrd1/snx-rs/README.md

-# Open Source Linux Client for Checkpoint VPN Tunnels
+# Open Source Linux Client for Check Point VPN Tunnels

-This project contains the source code for an unofficial Linux client for Checkpoint VPN, written in Rust.
-It is based on a reverse-engineered protocol from the vendor's application.
+This project contains the source code for an unofficial Linux client for Check Point VPN, written in Rust.

 ## Why This Project

-Unfortunately, my employer uses the popular-but-not-so-Linux-friendly Checkpoint VPN for remote access.
-This prompted me to create my own client.
+Unfortunately, I am forced to use the Check Point VPN and I don't want to use Windows.
+Their existing Linux client is unmaintained, very limited in features and hard to use on the modern distros.
+So that and also the fact that I like programming and Rust in particular.

 ## Advantages Over the Official SNX Client for Linux